saadkhan29/lesson-w04d05-rails-intro/README.md

 _After this lesson, students will be able to:_

 - Initialize a Rails project
-- Use a postgresql db with Rails
+- Use a MySQL db with Rails
 - Run a migration to create a table
 - Run migrations to create and rename columns
 - Make models and query them with ActiveRecord